ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     The application must complete the setup of the operation before calling this function.

-    For message-signature algorithms that process the message data multiple times when computing a signature, `psa_sign_interruptible_update()` must be called exactly once with the entire message content.
-For signature algorithms that only process the message data once, the message content can be passed in a series of calls to `psa_sign_interruptible_update()`.
+    For message-signature algorithms that process the message data multiple times when computing a signature, `psa_sign_iop_update()` must be called exactly once with the entire message content.
+For signature algorithms that only process the message data once, the message content can be passed in a series of calls to `psa_sign_iop_update()`.

-    After input of the message, the signature operation can be completed by calling `psa_sign_interruptible_complete()` until it returns a status code that is not :code:`PSA_OPERATION_INCOMPLETE`.
+    After input of the message, the signature operation can be completed by calling `psa_sign_iop_complete()` until it returns a status code that is not :code:`PSA_OPERATION_INCOMPLETE`.

-    If this function returns an error status, the operation enters an error state and must be aborted by calling `psa_sign_interruptible_abort()`.
+    If this function returns an error status, the operation enters an error state and must be aborted by calling `psa_sign_iop_abort()`.

-.. function:: psa_sign_interruptible_complete
+.. function:: psa_sign_iop_complete

     .. summary::
         Attempt to finish the interruptible calculation of an asymmetric signature.

-    .. param:: psa_sign_interruptible_operation_t * operation
+    .. param:: psa_sign_iop_t * operation
         The interruptible asymmetric signature operation to use.
 The operation must have hash or message data input, or be in the process of finishing.
     .. param:: uint8_t * signature
         Buffer where the signature is to be written.